Skip to main content

 From Angel Plane to National Charity

-Originally called Angel Plane, we started out flying regionally on private charters.
-Over the years, we became an engaged member of the Las Vegas community, staging a series of popular air shows to raise funds as we grew our network of pilots, started flying coast to coast and helped an ever-increasing number of children in need of specialty care that was only available far from home.
+Originally called Angel Plane, we started flying regionally on private charters.
+Over the years, we became an engaged member of the Las Vegas community, staging a series of popular air shows to raise funds as we grew our network of pilots.
+We then started flying coast to coast and helped an ever-increasing number of children in need of specialty care that was only available far from home.

-By 2005, we were coordinating hundreds of flights every month.
-We began flying our families exclusively on commercial airlines – where flights were more economical and convenient for our flyers.
-Demand continued to increase, and in 2010 we coordinated our 50,000th flight.
+By 2005, we began flying our families on commercial airlines for economical and convenience reasons.
+Demand continued to increase, and in 2010, we coordinated our 50,000th flight.

-In 2013, we received a one-time financial gift so large that it changed the dynamics of our organization.
-The money – more than $40 million – came from a class action lawsuit completely unrelated to our operation (filed against two airlines over fuel surcharges).
-The judge ordered that all unclaimed money in the settlement go to a worthy charity.
+In 2013, we received over $40 million from a class action lawsuit unrelated to our operation.
+The judge ordered all unclaimed money in the settlement to go to a worthy charity.
 He chose Miracle Flights.

 1985

-Angel Plane is founded in Las Vegas and coordinates its first private-plane flight, delivering life-saving blood to Tonopah after a traffic accident.
+Angel Plane was founded in Las Vegas and coordinated its first private plane flight, which delivered life-saving blood to Tonopah, Nevada, after a traffic accident.

 1986

-Our first patient flight, for a 10-year-old seeking cancer treatment, lifts off.
+Our first patient flight lifted off with a 10-year-old seeking cancer treatment.

 1987